aksheyd/NBAMLP/README.md

 A fun project using a custom Multi-Layer Perceptron (MLP) with manual backpropagation to predict NBA championship winners based on team statistics.

+## Learn

+You can clone this repo and tune the model to your liking.
+You can try:

+- different batch sizes
+- different learning rates
+- different activation functions (relu, sigmoid, tanh)
+- back propgation entirely

+Head to `model.py` to tune to your liking.

 ## Model Statistics

 ### Architecture